md-weber/state_tutorials/README.md

 This repository presents the state management tutorial.
 - [Set State - State Management in Flutter](https://youtu.be/nDwH7iskkHA)

+You will find for each tutorial two branches.
+1. Solution Branch that is named by the <package>_solution (e.g cubit_solution)
+2. Tutorial Branch that is named by the <package>_tutorial (e.g cubit_tutorial)

+In the tutorial branch you will get all the different tasks that we solve in the video step by step.
+Just open your TODO tab and you will find all the necessary steps to follow along.

+If you have some feedback it would be great if you add that to the [issue](https://github.com/md-weber/state_tutorials/issues/1) with this we know how to improve.

 ## Getting Started

 This project is a starting point for a Flutter application.